oroinc/documentation/backend/security/example.rst

 Mark
 ....

-The user Mark cannot login into the *Main Organization*.
+The user Mark cannot log in to the *Main Organization*.

 +---------------+---------------------+
 | Access Level  | Second Organization |